 Is a CD right for you?

 There are a few different things to consider when thinking about a CD account.
 First, make sure you have plenty of other savings available that you can access quickly, easily, and without financial penalty.
-Most financial experts recommend having at least $500 for an emergency fund, plus a few months’ of expenses to cover yourself during any type of job loss.
+Most financial experts recommend having at least $500 for an emergency fund.
+You should also have a few months of expenses to cover yourself during any type of job loss.

 After you have that covered, think about your mid-term savings goals.
-What are you saving up for and when do you expect to need the money?
-Maybe you’re on a three-year plan to buy a house and have some cash saved up towards your down payment.
+What are you saving up for, and when do you expect to need the money?
+For example, maybe you’re on a three-year plan to buy a house and have some cash saved up towards your down payment.

 If you’re sure you won’t need that money early, then a CD could be a good place to put it for a few years.
-If you have money set aside for long-term savings goals, you could also consider the laddering strategy to maximize your liquidity.
+You could also consider the laddering strategy to maximize your liquidity if you have money set aside for long-term savings goals.

 Another factor to consider with CDs today is how competitive the interest rates are.
-With most accounts offering an APY under 1.0%, they’re really not much more competitive than traditional savings accounts right now.
+With most accounts offering an APY under 1.0%, they’re not much more competitive than high-yield savings or money market accounts right now.

-This is especially true considering the restrictions that come along with a CD.
-Prior to the recession and historically low interest rates for both saving and borrowing, CDs offered rates that were much higher.
+This is especially true considering the restrictions that come along with long-term CDs.
+Before the recession and historically low interest rates for saving and borrowing, CDs offered much higher rates.

 It’s best to shop around for accounts of all types to make sure you’re getting the biggest bang for your buck.
-Then, do it again every six months to a year so that you’re evaluating your savings allocations on a regular basis.
+Then, do it again every six months to a year so that you’re evaluating your savings allocations regularly.